Thorpy/OSRS-ViewBot-Checker---Python-3-Twitch-API-Example/README.md

 This ran on a raspberry pi behind my monitors uninterrupted for a year.

 This is purely for a personal backup and to be a (albeit badly written) example of how to interact with the twitch api using python.
+It still works but it's old and I'm not really interested in adding to it or helping people troubleshoot, Sorry.